How to Start Talking About Money in English Better Than Your Banker

 Learning new vocabulary and witty English idioms is important to talk about money.

 Saying that someone else is having financial difficulties in front of other people can be seen as an attempt to make the other person look bad.
-But if you share your own financial difficulties with other people, they will often think that you trust them and this can make your relationship stronger.
+But if you share your own financial difficulties with other people, they’ll often think that you trust them and this can make your relationship stronger.

 For some real-life examples of people talking about money, check out these videos: